Thomas170491/RSA-Key-Gen/README.md

 $$C^d \equiv (M^e)^d \equiv M^{ed} \equiv M^{1 + k\phi(n)} \equiv M \cdot (M^{\phi(n)})^k \equiv M \cdot 1^k \equiv M \pmod{n}$$

+## 🛡️ Security Considerations

+### Why OAEP Padding?
+This implementation uses **RSA-OAEP (Optimal Asymmetric Encryption Padding)** rather than "Textbook RSA."
+In a production environment, Textbook RSA is vulnerable to several attacks:

+1. **Deterministic Encryption:** Without padding, the same plaintext always produces the same ciphertext.
+This allows attackers to perform frequency analysis or use "rainbow tables" to guess messages.
+OAEP introduces a random **seed** for every encryption, ensuring probabilistic encryption.
+2. **Malleability:** RSA is mathematically malleable; an attacker could potentially modify the ciphertext in a way that creates a predictable change in the plaintext.
+OAEP's **Feistel Network** structure ensures that any tampering with the ciphertext results in an invalid decryption.
+3. **Small Exponent Attacks:** If a message is small, an attacker might be able to recover it by taking the $e$-th root.
+OAEP pads the message to the full length of the modulus, neutralizing this risk.

+### Implementation Details
+- **Hash Function:** SHA-256 is used for both the mask generation function (MGF1) and the label hashing.
+- **Entropy:** We utilize Python's `secrets` module (instead of `random`) to ensure cryptographically secure random seeds.
+- **Side-Channel Resistance:** While this is a software implementation, the modular exponentiation uses Python's built-in `pow(m, e, n)`, which is optimized for efficiency.

 ## 📦 Installation & Setup
 To clone this project along with its dependencies:
 ```bash